google/truth/fuzzy.md

 `Map`, and `Multimap` subjects, where the values are compared using something other than object equality.
-This mechanism is integral to the APIs for comparing collections of doubles and floats using [approximate equality](floating_point) and of [protocol buffers], but the framework is quite general.
+This mechanism is integral to the APIs for comparing collections of doubles and floats using [approximate equality](floating_point) and of [protocol buffers](protobufs), but the framework is quite general.

 ## Correspondence {#correspondence}